Noaaan/MythicMetals/PATCHNOTES.md

 - A new item, the **Aquarium Pearl** has been added as a rare drop from Aquarium
   - This item can be used in order to craft a Trident from Prismarine Shards and a Heart of the Sea

+#### Other changes:
+Tweaked the White Aegis sword texture slightly.
+Adjusted all hardness values of ores, and made ores harder to mine with the wrong tool (especially if you have efficiency).
+Changed the Aegis blades to use their own material, so that they can be repaired with Palladium instead of Celestium.
+Slightly buffed the attack speed of Orichalcum and Osmium tools.
+Updated the armor item textures for Durasteel, Palladium, and regular Banglum.
+Made Unobtainium slightly more common.
+Removed Vermiculite.

 # 0.11.4
 Fixed an oversight where mining orichalcum with silk touch would return mythril ore.